 Horse racing in Saratoga comes in two forms: flat and harness.
 Flat racing is that which is done at the Saratoga Race Course: the horses run counter-clockwise on the large oval track-dirt or grass-with a jockey astride their backs.
 Harness racing is reminiscent of those beautiful Greek and Roman chariot races: Standardbred horses, attached to two-wheeled carts (sulkies) also race counter-clockwise, either pacing or trotting.

 A day at the races can be one of the most fun and rewarding experiences in the world: a day and night at the races is pure bliss.
 In case you didn't get your fix of horses racing during the day, you can go almost straight across Nelson Avenue from the Clubhouse gate at the Race Course, to discover...

-The Saratoga Casino and Raceway, originally called the Saratoga Raceway and sometimes referred to as "The Racino", opened in 1941, and has been racing Standardbreds for over 70 years.
+Saratoga Casino Hotel, originally called the Saratoga Raceway and sometimes referred to as "The Racino", opened in 1941, and has been racing Standardbreds for over 70 years.
 Many racing professionals, including turf writers, are equally fond of harness racing as flat, and cover both sports.
-(It's easy to commute between the Saratoga Race Course and the Saratoga Raceway-just walk across Nelson Ave, and zig/zag a few feet.)
+(It's easy to commute between the Saratoga Race Course and Saratoga Casino Hotel-just walk across Nelson Ave, and zig/zag a few feet.)